A note on a Griffiths-type ring for complete intersections in Grassmannians: Hypersurfaces in Grassmannians

 \section{Hypersurfaces in Grassmannians}

-The first step in our analysis consist in formulating the following definition. \begin{definition}[cf. \cite{green}, \cite{saito}] The \emph{generalised Jacobian ideal} or \emph{Griffiths ideal} $J_f$ of a smooth hypersurface $X=V(f)$ in Gr(k,n) is a homogeneous ideal of $S$ generated by $f \in S_d$ and Denote by $R^G_f=S/J_f$ the corresponding \emph{Griffiths ring}. \end{definition} Our main point is now having an equivalent definition of $R^G_f$ in the most possible explicit way, that is in terms of generators and relations.
-To this purpose, let us fix a basis $v_1, \ldots, v_n$ for $V_n$ and a dual basis $x_1, \ldots, x_n$ for $V_n^{\vee} \cong \C[x_1, \ldots, x_n]_1$.
-It is well known that where $I$ denotes a multi-index $\lbrace i_1,\cdots, i_k\rbrace$ of $\lbrace 1, \cdots, n \rbrace $ of length $k$, with $i_1 < \cdots <i_k$.
-In particular $S$ is isomorphic to the Pl\"ucker algebra where $x_I$ as above, and $P$ denotes the ideal generated by the equations of the Pl\"ucker embedding.
+The first step in our analysis consists of formulating the following definition.
+In the definition below we use the fact that $ \mathfrak{sl}_n$ acts on $S$.
+We will properly define this action in the lines that follow. \begin{definition}[cf. \cite{green}, \cite{saito}] The \emph{generalised Jacobian ideal} or \emph{Griffiths ideal} $J_f$ of a smooth hypersurface $X=V(f)$ in Gr(k,n) is the homogeneous ideal of $S$ generated by $f \in S_d$ and We denote by $R^G_f=S/J_f$ the corresponding \emph{Griffiths ring}. \end{definition} We want now to introduce an equivalent definition of $R^G_f$ in the most possible explicit way, that is in terms of generators and relations.
+Let us fix a basis $v_1, \ldots, v_n$ for $V_n$ and a dual basis $x_1, \ldots, x_n$ for $V_n^{\vee} \cong \C[x_1, \ldots, x_n]_1$.
+It is well known that where $I$ denotes a multi-index $\lbrace i_1,\cdots, i_k\rbrace$ of $\lbrace 1, \cdots, n \rbrace $ of length $k$, with $i_1 < \cdots <i_k$ and $x_I:= x_{i_1} \wedge \ldots \wedge x_{i_k}.$ In particular, $S$ is isomorphic to the Pl\"ucker algebra $S\cong \C[x_I]/P,$ with $x_I$ is as above, with $P$ denoting the ideal generated by the equations of the Pl\"ucker embedding.
 These can be computed quite easily in a recursive way, for example using Macaulay2.\\ To have a complete understanding of $R^G_f$ we only have to make the $\mathfrak{sl}_n$ action explicit.
 There is a canonical action of $\mathfrak{sl}_n$ on the dual of its tautological module $(V_n)^{\vee}$ (cf. \cite{popov}).
-Recall that $\mathfrak{sl}_n$ is generated by where $E_{i,j}$ denotes the matrix with one in the $(i,j)$-place and zeroes elsewhere. $E_{i,j}$ acts on $(V_n)^{\vee}$ as differential operator: more precisely to $E_{i,j}$ corresponds the derivations $D^i_j$ defined by The action of $D^i_j$ induces an action on $\W^k (V^{\vee})$, by For any $r$, one has The action of $D^i_j$ can be extended to $ \Sym^r \W^k V^{\vee}$ simply by Leibnitz's rule.\\ Therefore, if $X \subset \Gr(k,n)$ is given by the vanishing of a polynomial $f \in S_d$, $J$ will be generated by $f$ itself and by the $n^2-1$ degree $d$ polynomials given by We can then rephrase the definition of the Griffiths ring as follows. \begin{definition} Let $X=V(f)$ a smooth hypersurface in the Grassmannian Gr(k,n).
-Let $S$ the coordinate ring of the (affine cone over the) Grassmannian, and let $J$ the ideal of $S$ generated by $f$ and the equations in \ref{genjacobi}.
-We define the Griffiths ring of $X$ as
+Recall that $\mathfrak{sl}_n$ is generated by where $E_{i,j}$ denotes the matrix with one in the $(i,j)$-place and zeroes elsewhere. $E_{i,j}$ acts on $(V_n)^{\vee}$ as a differential operator: more precisely to $E_{i,j}$ corresponds the derivations $D^i_j$ defined by The action of $D^i_j$ induces a natural action on $\W^k V^{\vee}$ and on